lab1702/debian-ansible/README.md

 ## NodeJS

-*This is needed if you want to install Artillery, Claude Code, Gemini CLI and other npm packages.*
+*This is needed if you want to install NPM packages to your home directory.*

 ### Configure npm to install packages in user home directory